 "Some kind of monster."
 Charlotta was hosting a Halloween party on the right night at Chez Oskar on De Kalb Avenue.
 She believed in tradition and so did Shannon.
 "The first Halloween in America was mentioned in 1911.
 Someplace in hockey-puck land."

 "Then Happy Hallowmas."
-I wasn't contesting his learning, but my Halloweens dated back to 1958 to Falmouth Foresides, Maine, when my mother warned that I couldn't go out 'trick or treating' unless I finished my beets.
+My Halloweens dated back to 1958 to Falmouth Foresides, Maine, when my mother warned that I couldn't go out 'trick or treating' unless I finished my beets.

 "What are you waiting for?" asked my brother.
 "We're missing out on all the good chocolate."